 These were a set of engravings done of the fresco at the Campo Santo in Pisa.
 The cloister at Pisa was begun in 1277 and not completed until around 1350.
 The first group of frescoes was done by Francesco Traini (The Triumph of Death of c.
-1350 on the south wall), Taddeo Gaddi (c.
-1300-1366), Andrea da Firenze, who painted the story of a local saint, Beato Raineri, for which he was paid on 13 October 1477, Antonio Veneziano and Spinello Aretino (1328-1400), finished in 1391.
+1350 on the south

+Antonio Veneziano and Spinello Aretino (1328-1400), finished in 1391.
 A second group of 23 scenes of the Old Testament was done on the north wall from 1468-85 by Benozzo Gozzoli (1420-97).
 Both Carlo Lasinio (1759-1838) and his son Giovanni Paolo Lasinio worked on engravings of the scenes so it is difficult to know which one the Pre-Raphaelite Brotherhood saw, but Rossetti, in a letter of 20 August 1848 to Brother William, refers to Richard Monckton Milne, The Life and Letters of Keats, volume I, published in August 1848 says the Keats "having just looked over a folio of the first and second schools of Italina painting, he has to the conclusion that the early men surpassed even Raphael himself!"
 (Doughty and Wahl, op. cit., Vol. I, p.
 40).
 As Keats in 1820, it would seem that the engravings seen were mainly by Carlo, whose engravings of the Campo Santo were as early as 1808.
 Rossetti owned a 1828 edition of Lasinio's Campo Santo di Pisa labeled "the celebrated volume of Engravings," #595 in the auction of his effects July 5-7, 1882. (from Pre-Raphaelitism and Medievalism in the Arts, ed.
-Liana Cheney, p.57)
+Liana Cheney,p.57)

 - Lasinio moved to Pisa in 1807 as the conservator of the Camp Santo and produced a book of etchings to try to preserve them. - The 'Curse of Ham' concerns a section of the Bible that describes how Noah got drunk and his son Ham saw him naked.
 His other two son's covered his nakedness while averting their eyes.
 Noah cursed Ham and his future offspring which has been linked to the enslavement of black races.
-The sin of looking at his father's nakedness seems slight so scholars have debated whether this is a euphemism for

-Ham mocking his father in the streets, or committing sodomy or having sex with his mother, Noah's wife but all explanations seem unsatisfactory.
+The sin of looking at his father's nakedness seems slight so scholars have debated whether this is a euphemism for Ham mocking his father in the streets, or committing sodomy or having sex with his mother, Noah's wife but all explanations seem unsatisfactory. - The Campo Santo is literally 'holy field' because of the alleged shipload of soil from Golgotha around which it is built.
+It is also known as the Camposanto Monumentale ('monumental cemetery') and Camposanto Vecchio ('old cemetery').
+The huge oblong Gothic cloister was begun in 1278 and has frescoes that date back to 1360 by Francesco Traini, Buonamico Buffalmacco, Benozzo Gozzoli (15th century) and others.
+In 1944 an Allied bomb fragment caused it to burn to the ground.
+American restorers salvaged pieces of the frescoes and built a temporary shelter.
+The frescoes are still being restored and put back into place.